krobertson/arda-svg-generator/README.md

 To only process a subset of your items at a time, simply edit the `Items.csv` file.
 Leave the header row, as it is how it maps column positions.

+## Printing

+To print them, I simply have been loading the SVG into Chrome.
+Select Print, choose your printer and the proper layout and paper size.
+Under Margins, select None.
+Under Scale, select Default.
+By selecting no margins, no margins will be added to what is already specified in the document template.